Developer(s) – Ninja Theory

 Writer – Alex Garland

-Released in the holiday season of 2010, amidst many mainstream releases, Enslaved was one of a handful of games that fell through the cracks within one of the most critically successful years in video gaming in my opinion.
-Unlike Vanquish, which was released around the same time, I believe Enslaved was a very unfairly overlooked game, since it was one of the best to have been released during the 2010 Christmas period, easily surpassing the quality of such as games Call of Duty: Black Ops, Star Wars: The Force Unleashed II and even Fallout: New Vegas.
+Released in the holiday season of 2010, amidst many mainstream releases, Enslaved: Odyssey to the West was one of a handful of games that fell through the cracks within one of the most critically successful years in video gaming in my opinion.
+Unlike Vanquish, which was released around the same time, I believe Enslaved was a very unfairly overlooked game since it was one of the best to have been released during the 2010 Christmas period, easily surpassing the quality of such as games Call of Duty: Black Ops, Star Wars: The Force Unleashed II and even Fallout: New Vegas.

 Graphics – 8/10